-TeleMetrum only enables radio commanding in 'idle' mode, so make sure you have TeleMetrum lying horizontally when you turn it on.
-Otherwise, TeleMetrum will start in 'pad' mode ready for flight, and will not be listening for command packets from TeleDongle.
+The flight computers only enable radio commanding in 'idle' mode.
+TeleMetrum and TeleMega use the accelerometer to detect which orientation they start up in, so make sure you have the flight computer lying horizontally when you turn it on.
+Otherwise, it will start in 'pad' mode ready for flight, and will not be listening for command packets from TeleDongle.